yanirkes/TextClustering/README.md

 # How to Use
 ## 1.  **Prepare URLs to Scrape**
-In script there are urls ready tobe scrape, you can replace them with your own.
+In the script there are urls ready to be scraped, you can replace them with your own.

 ```python
 urls = [